akaua/tf_sec_scan_iac/README.md

-# Projeto to teste tool to scan security of IAC
+# Projeto for teste tool to scan security of IAC

 ## Used https://github.com/fugue/regula
 ## Needed install opa